cookcb/List-Insertion/README.md

 - No element should be inserted if the text field is empty when the user clicks the button.
 - Every third element in the list must be displayed in red and the remaining elements in black.

+# How to use
+To use, just load the index.html file in your browser of choice (I used chrome).

 # Screenshots